Nazi euthanasia and the Catholic Church: Catholic protest

 Bishop von Galen had the decree printed in his newspaper on 9 March 1941.
 Subsequent arrests of priests and seizure of Jesuit properties by the Gestapo in his home city of Munster, convinced Galen that the caution advised by his superior had become pointless.
-On 6, 13 and 20 July 1941, Galen spoke against the seizure of properties and the expulsions of nuns, monks, and religious and criticised the "euthanasia" programme.
+On 6, 13 and 20 July 1941, Galen spoke against the seizure of properties and the expulsions of nuns, monks, and the religious, and criticised the "euthanasia" programme.
 In an attempt to cow Galen, the police raided his sister's convent, and detained her in the cellar.
 She escaped the confinement and Galen, who had also received news of the imminent removal of further patients, launched his most audacious challenge on the regime in a 3 August sermon.
 He declared the murders to be illegal and said that he had formally accused those responsible for murders in his diocese in a letter to the public prosecutor.
 The policy opened the way to the murder of all "unproductive people", like old horses or cows, including disabled war veterans.
 He asked "Who can trust his doctor anymore?"
 He declared, wrote Evans, that Catholics must "avoid those who blasphemed, attacked their religion, or brought about the death of innocent men and women.
 Otherwise they would become involved in their guilt."
 Galen said that it was the duty of Christians to resist the taking of human life, even if it meant losing their own lives.

 In 1941, with the Wehrmacht still marching on Moscow, Galen, despite his long-time nationalist sympathies, denounced the lawlessness of the Gestapo, the confiscations of church properties, and the Nazi "euthanasia" programme.
 He attacked the Gestapo for converting church properties to their own purposes – including use as cinemas and brothels.
 He protested against the mistreatment of Catholics in Germany: the arrests and imprisonment without legal process, the suppression of monasteries, and the expulsion of religious orders.
 But his sermons went further than defending the church, he spoke of a moral danger to Germany from the regime's violations of basic human rights: "the right to life, to inviolability, and to freedom is an indispensable part of any moral social order", he said – and any government that punishes without court proceedings "undermines its own authority and respect for its sovereignty within the conscience of its citizens".
 Galen said that it was the duty of Christians to resist the taking of human life, even if it meant losing their own lives.